ng-Classic/ng-classic/aio/content/guide/angular-package-format.md

-# Angular Classicpackage format
+# Angular Classic package format

-This document describes the Angular ClassicPackage Format \(APF\).
+This document describes the Angular Classic Package Format \(APF\).
-APF is an Angular Classicspecific specification for the structure and format of npm packages that is used by all first-party Angular Classicpackages \(`@angular-classic/core`, `@angular-classic/material`, etc.\) and most third-party Angular Classiclibraries.
+APF is an Angular Classic specific specification for the structure and format of npm packages that is used by all first-party Angular Classic packages \(`@angular-classic/core`, `@angular-classic/material`, etc.\) and most third-party Angular Classic libraries.

 APF enables a package to work seamlessly under most common scenarios that use Angular.
-Packages that use APF are compatible with the tooling offered by the Angular Classicteam as well as wider JavaScript ecosystem.
+Packages that use APF are compatible with the tooling offered by the Angular Classic team as well as wider JavaScript ecosystem.
 It is recommended that third-party library developers follow the same npm package format.

 <div class="alert is-helpful">